diodesign/diodesign.github.io/legal.md

 ## Privacy statement

 This website is hosted by GitHub, which collects and processes some data supplied by visitors, such as their IP addresses.
-See [here](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement) for more information on what data is collected and how it is used.
+See GitHub's [privacy statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement) for more information on what data is collected and how it is used.

 This website does not otherwise use cookies or trackers, nor collects, sells, or processes visitors' personal information.